 In October, our Credit Control office may contact students in receipt of VA benefits to request payment of any anticipated shortfall.
 This is to ensure that, where VA contributions are not expected to cover the whole fee, students do not receive a more substantial request for payment at the end of their studies.

 Please note that payment for any portion of fees that we do not expect to be covered by your Veterans Affairs tuition fee payments will still be subject to the standard fee payment regulations, and non-payment of fees may lead to penalties and suspension.

-The VA will send $USD contributions to tuition fees by cheque to King’s, and the funds will be converted to £GBP and credited to your account.
-We will contact you to let you know you when a cheque is received by King’s.
+The VA will send $USD contributions to tuition fees to King’s, and the funds will be converted to £GBP and credited to your account.
+We will contact you to let you know you when the $USD contributions to tuition fees is received by King’s.

 When the final expected contribution from the VA has been received, our Credit Control team will calculate the total received amount.

 Where movement in the exchange rate has resulted in a surplus on your account, you will be contacted with information about how to request a refund of this amount.

 Where movement in the exchange rate has resulted in a shortfall, you will be contacted to arrange payment of this amount.

 What Other Sources of Funding are Available to Me?